Jerwins/notes/_posts/Honda City 5th Gen V MT 2024 Elegant Edition Review.md

 Overall delivery experience was mediocre.
 They take a photo and give it to you in a frame before you leave.
 There was another car waiting for delivery so all seemed a little rushed.
 Honda needs to improve on the delivery experience.
 My bike delivery was more exciting than this.
 Wife laughed and felt the same.

-Exterior:
+**Exterior:**

 ![](https://i.imgur.com/HTU5nlq.jpg)

 Hood open clip situated almost at the centre, right above the Honda logo.
 All physical and neat surrounding finish.
+No front parking sensors.
+I was told by SA that they had this but Honda removed it because too many customers started complaining that it's annoying.

 ![](https://i.imgur.com/hO4ateE.jpg)